Mayersteen/udacity-nd-blockchain-project3-dapp-for-supply-chain/project/README.md

 ![](./UML/class-diagram.png)

 ## Libraries
-The following libraries and versions are used in this project:
+No additional libraries were used to implement this project.

 ## IPFS
 The InterPlanetary File-System provides the ability to host our web application in a fully decentralized way.